 We will cover:

+Docker is a platform for building and running containers.
+You can use it to create new container images from Dockerfiles, then start containers from your images.
 Docker was instrumental in establishing the container movement that’s transformed DevOps over the past decade.
-Most developers begin using containers with Docker.
-It’s available as a graphical desktop interface for developer use, and a CLI and daemon for server environments.
+Most developers begin using containers with Docker, which is available as a graphical desktop interface for developers and a CLI and daemon for server environments.

 Kubernetes (K8s) is a system for running containers with flexible scaling and high availability.
 Developed at Google to simplify the use of containers in production, Kubernetes automates key administration tasks to help you reliably operate your containers.